 After the study the authors concluded that “Area under the curve (AUC) as the method of therapeutic drug monitoring may not only reduce toxicity but also optimise efficiency”.

-Kingsley Coultard (figure 5) is a widely-travelled pharmacologist from Adelaide who has visited many CF centres including Leeds on a number of occasions.
+Kingsley Coultard (fig. 12) is a widely-travelled pharmacologist from Adelaide who has visited many CF centres including Leeds on a number of occasions.

 De Baets F, Schelstraete P, Van Daele S, Haerynck F, Vaneechoutte M. Achromobacter xylosoxidans in cystic fibrosis: prevalence and clinical relevance.
 J Cyst Fibros 2007; 6:75-78.
 [PubMed]